chrisaliyuda/chrisaliyuda/README.md

-<h1 align="left">I work at the intersection of commercial strategy and data, helping organisations understand not just what the numbers say, but what they mean and what to do about it.
-My background spans pricing and trading analytics at Sainsbury’s and HF Holidays, predictive modelling in CDC/PEPFAR-funded health programmes in Nigeria, and commercial strategy consulting.
-Across all of it, the common thread has been translating messy, complex data into decisions that actually move things forward. eCommerce Sales Analysis and Customer Behaviour,Segmentation and transaction analysis across an online retail dataset, exploring purchase patterns, customer value distribution, and revenue drivers.
-CRM Sales Performance Dashboard,Quarterly performance tracking across a sales team, translating CRM data into clear operational insight for commercial leadership.
-Customer Churn and Retention Modelling — Classification model exploring the behav  the behavioural and demographic signals that predict attrition, relevant to any commercial context where understanding who leaves shapes retention strategy signals that predict attrition, relevant to any commercial context where understanding who leaves shapes retention strategy.
+<h1 align="lef

 MSc Analytics & BI · MIT Data Science & ML
 </h1>
 <h3 align="left">I work at the intersection of commercial strategy and data, helping organisations understand not just what the numbers say, but what they mean and what to do about it.
-My background spans pricing and trading analytics at Sainsbury’s and HF Holidays, predictive modelling in CDC/PEPFAR-funded health programmes in Nigeria, and commercial strategy consulting.
-Across all of it, the common thread has been translating messy, complex data into decisions that actually move things forward. eCommerce Sales Analysis and Customer Behaviour,Segmentation and transaction analysis across an online retail dataset, exploring purchase patterns, customer value distribution, and revenue drivers.
+My background spans pricing strategy and trading analytics at Sainsbury’s and HF Holidays, predictive modelling in CDC/PEPFAR-funded health programmes in Nigeria, and commercial strategy consulting.
+Across all of it, the common thread has been translating messy, complex data into decisions that actually move things forward.
-CRM Sales Performance Dashboard,Quarterly performance tracking across a sales team, translating CRM data into clear operational insight for commercial leadership.
+I hold an MSc in Analytics and Business Intelligence (Distinction) from the University of Law Business School and a Data Science and Machine Learning certificate from MIT.
+Selected work
+Retail Pricing Analysis — Pricing and margin analysis across a retail dataset, exploring price elasticity, promotional effectiveness, and revenue optimisation opportunities. eCommerce Sales Analysis and Customer Behaviour — Segmentation and transaction analysis across an online retail dataset, exploring purchase patterns, customer value distribution, and revenue drivers.
+Predicting Patient Adherence to ART — Predictive model built in Python to identify patients at risk of missing treatment appointments in a CDC/PEPFAR programme.
+Stratified patients into risk tiers to enable proactive clinical intervention.
+The framework was later adopted as a standard reporting structure across the programme.
-Customer Churn and Retention Modelling — Classification model exploring the behav  the behavioural and demographic signals that predict attrition, relevant to any commercial context where understanding who leaves shapes retention strategy signals that predict attrition, relevant to any commercial context where understanding who leaves shapes retention strategy..</h3>CRM Sales Performance Dashboard — Quarterly performance tracking across a sales team, translating CRM data into clear operational insight for commercial leadership.
+Customer Churn and Retention Modelling — Classification model exploring the behavioural and demographic signals that predict attrition, relevant to any commercial context where understanding who leaves shapes retention strategy.
+CRM Sales Performance Dashboard — Quarterly performance tracking across a sales team, translating CRM data into clear operational insight for commercial leadership.
 - 🌱
 - 📫 How to reach me Email: chrisaliyuda@gmail.com